 To find a single token, enter the token value and then select Find Token.

 The number of tokens for a particular type is always shown.
 This list is dynamic and changes as the token count and type changes.

 To revoke a token, click the trash icon at the right of the token information.
-Note that the icon is not always active:
+The icon isn't always active:

-- Agent tokens are revocable if the agent is not active; otherwise, you must deactivate the agent before revoking the token.
+- Agent tokens are revocable if the agent isn't active; otherwise, you must deactivate the agent before revoking the token.
 Some agents such as the Okta AD Agent automatically revoke their tokens for you when you deactivate the agent.

-If a token is revoked by the same user who created it, the actor and target contain the same information; if an admin who did not create the token revokes it, the actor and target contain different information.
+If a token is revoked by the same user who created it, the actor and target contain the same information.
+If an admin who didn't create the token revokes it, the actor and target contain different information.